 Thanks to John Cain for sending me the above information.

 Lewis Berger appeared at the Old Bailey as a victim of theft on 3 occasions, below are the links to the relevant pages.1.
 RICHARD SHARPLIN, THOMAS RICE, theft: simple grand larceny, 03/06/1778.
 2. FIDELY MILLARD, ELEANOR SANDERSON, theft: burglary, receiving stolen goods, 13/09/1780.
 3. SAMUEL JACKSON, theft: burglary, 11 May 1796.

 The family tree contains all the names that I know of with the Berger connection.
 Also some pictures of the Berger family and the houses etc are in the gallery.
 Also in the gallery there are pictures of the extended Berger family.
 Plus documents associated with the Berger business.

-I have tried to find out more on the Guy side of the family that being my Grandmothers maiden name.
+I have tried to find out more on the Guy side of the family, that being my Grandmother’s maiden name.

-I have also met a very distant cousin with the Guy surname, our connection goes back 10 generations.
+I have also met a very distant cousin with the Guy surname.
+Our connection goes back 10 generations.

-In 2009 I flew to Australia to meet my first cousin and his wife there.
+In 2009 I flew to Australia to meet my first cousin and his wife.
 I went back in 2015 and saw them again.
 They have been pleased that I have contacted them and added information about our family.
 I also met and stayed with more distant cousins on the Tolliss side.

 It has been a rewarding and pleasurable experience that all the new family members I have met are friendly and helpful.
 A big thank you to all the family, near and extended that have helped the tree to grow.